People injured in Las Vegas hotel and resort accidents can sue the hotel for negligence in Nevada in pursuit of a large settlement to cover their:

 5.1.
 Comparative negligence

 Accident victims who were partly at fault for their injury can still win at trial as long as the defendant was at least 50% to blame.
 Nevada’s comparative negligence laws do not demand that accident victims be perfect in order to recover money damages; rather, they just cannot be more than half to blame.7

 Example: Thomas is drunk and ambling through the Forum Shops at Caesars Palace.
 A cleaning person just mopped a section of the floor but forgot to put out the “Caution: Wet Floor” sign.
-Thomas slips on the wet floor and breaks his coccyx.
+Thomas slips on the wet floor and breaks his coccyx, a serious injury.

-Thomas sues Caesars for negligence, and Caesars argues that Thomas was mostly to blame since he was drunk and not paying attention to where he was walking.
-At trial, the jury finds that Thomas was 50% to blame due to his intoxication.
+Thomas hires a casino injury lawyer and sues Caesars for negligence, and Caesars argues that Thomas was mostly to blame since he was drunk and not paying attention to where he was walking.
+At trial for this personal injury claim, the jury finds that Thomas was 50% to blame due to his intoxication.
 Therefore, Caesars is legally liable for Thomas’s injury since it was also 50% to blame.